MaurizioB/Bigglesworth/README.rst

    :target: https://cloud.githubusercontent.com/assets/523596/23536073/e25f7e08-ffc2-11e6-9af5-dfd48cd2e906.jpg
    :alt: Screenshot

-Bigglesworth is a GNU/Linux editor and librarian for the Waldorf Blofeld synthesizer.
+Bigglesworth is an editor and librarian for the Waldorf Blofeld synthesizer.

-This is an early version, some of the features are not available yet.
+This is a pre-release version, some of the features are not available yet.

 Features
 --------

 Features in *italics* are still under development

+- Works on Linux and Windows (Windows releases are experimental)
 - Direct sound parameter editing
 - Virtual keyboard (with input from the computer keyboard)
 - Dumping sounds from Blofeld